-I was raised in the big city of Fort Worth, lived in the country of Tennessee, small town of Mineral Wells and am now back to my roots in the DFW area.
+I was raised in the city of Fort Worth, lived in the country of Tennessee, small town of Mineral Wells and am now back to my roots in the DFW area.
 I got married in 2000 and divorced in 2003.
 My second child was born in 2002 with disabilities.
 Gabby had a stroke in utero which we didn’t learn until she was four months old.
-Raising a child with special needs and, so far, six major surgeries has been one of the other most difficult things I’ve accomplished.
-Gabby has Cerebral Palsy, Epilepsy, Mood Disorder and ADHD.
+Raising a child with special needs and, so far, seven major surgeries has been one of the other most difficult things I’ve accomplished.
+Gabby has Cerebral Palsy, Epilepsy, and Mood Disorder.
 She had a hemispherectomy in November 2007 which is the removal of the left side of her brain.
 This was to stop the constant seizures she was experiencing.
 Since then we have struggled with short term memory loss and frustration/anger.
-I had my third and last child in 2006 – my first son, Noah.
+I had my third and last biological child in 2006 – my first son, Noah.

 Where I’m at:

-My dream in the past was to become a CPA, I actually majored in Accounting in college.
-Once Gabby’s special needs became more time consuming my outlook on life changed.
-Living on a rollercoaster of life with your child you learn to appreciate life a little more.
+My dream in the past was to become a CPA, I actually majored in accounting in college.
+Once Gabby’s needs became more time consuming my outlook on life changed.
+Living on a rollercoaster with your child you learn to appreciate life a little more.
 I took my life plan and threw it away to write a whole new one.
 This has been one of the other hardest things I’ve ever done and am still doing today.
 I think it is so important to cherish life and make your passions reality.
 Being a CPA would have provided for my family but I wouldn’t have felt fulfilled.
 Working with non-profit organizations, participating in community events, working with children and teens (especially teen mothers) is where my heart is.
 Social Media and writing have become a huge part of my life.
 Marketing brands I believe in, giving back to wonderful organizations and helping even one person, makes me feel great.

 In 2012 I met an amazing man to whom I finally opened my heart again.
 After being a single mom for many years, blending families has been a rewarding experience.